ghiscoding/slickgrid-universal/README.md

 (these libs have over 80% of code in common and that is not very DRY).
 2. decouple some Services that should not be required at all time (OData, GraphQL, Export to File, Export to Excel, ...)
 3. framework agnostic, it could be implemented in many more frameworks in the future (interested in adding other frameworks? please contact me...)
+   - you can use it in plain TypeScript or JavaScript (ES6), the later is what we use in Salesforce

 ### Frameworks using this monorepo
 This is a Work in Progress, the goal is to eventually to rewrite [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid)